Doc Martens Tongue Seam Hurts: Causes, Solutions & Break-In Tips

 Impressive Ways To Stop Doc Marten Tongue Seam From Hurting The Feet

+If you’re considering wearing Doc Martens without the tongue seam, think again—it’s impossible to wear these boots comfortably without that part of the shoe.
 If the pain persists, you’ll need to adjust the fit for greater comfort.
 If that doesn’t help, here are other ways to stop the initial discomfort.

 Here are some effective methods to help prevent the pain caused by Doc Martens tongue seams: